Skip to content

 Employee Security Training Documentation

 Your WISP must document a security training program for all employees who handle taxpayer data.
-Employees must actually receive this training, and you must keep records of completion.
+The training must actually occur, and you must keep records of completion.
 Annual training covering phishing recognition, password security, and data handling procedures satisfies the baseline requirement.
 Review the common cyberattacks on tax firms to build a training curriculum that addresses real-world threats your staff will encounter.

 Hands-on phishing simulations, rather than slideshow-only training, produce the most measurable improvement in employee behavior.
-Document your training method, topics covered, and outcomes in your WISP.
+Document your training method, topics covered, and completion records in your WISP.

 Vendor Management Requirements

-The updated FTC Safeguards Rule places specific weight on third-party vendor oversight.
+The updated FTC Safeguards Rule places specific emphasis on third-party vendor oversight.
 Your WISP must include written procedures for selecting, vetting, and monitoring service providers who have access to your client data — including your tax software provider, cloud backup vendor, payroll processor, and IT support company.
 Contracts with these vendors should include data protection obligations and audit rights.
-Maintain a vendor log as part of your WISP documentation package.
+Maintain a vendor log as part of your WISP documentation.

 Consequences of Operating Without a WISP